ajinkyakulkarni/pymsb/README.md

 The goal is to create a more stable and bug-free implementation of the language than Microsoft's proprietary IDE, that will work in Windows, Mac OS X and Linux (Ubuntu, at the very least).
 Currently, the interpreter works for a subset of the language features, with the most notable omission being multimedia support.

 ## Installation
 PyMSB is currently being tested on Windows 7 and Linux Mint.
-Mac OS X support will come in the future, after PyMSB development is feature-complete on Windows and Linux.
+Mac OS X testing will come in the future, after PyMSB development is at least feature-complete on Windows and Linux.

 1. Install Python 3.
  * On Linux, use the command `sudo apt-get install python3` in the terminal.